Explore our History

 College Garden and fountain

-Little Cloister Garden and the Garth
+Little Cloister Gardens and Garth

 You can also enjoy our two smaller gardens.
-The 18th century Little Cloister Garden, with its Victorian fountain and borders of scented plants, was originally an area, near the monastic Infirmary and chapel, set aside for recuperation after illness.
-The Garth, a lawn bordered by the cloisters, was used by the monks for quiet reflection.
-From the Little Cloister the small private garden within the ruins of the 12th century St Catherine's chapel can be viewed.
+The 18th century Little Cloister Garden, with its Victorian fountain and borders of scented plants, was originally an area near the monastic Infirmary and chapel set aside for the monks recuperating after illness.
+We know from the archives that hollies, roses, box and crocuses were purchased by the gardener in 1706.

 Little Cloister Irises (1)